 In an Administration Order, you make a single payment to the court once a month.
 The court deducts 10% for its fee and then divides the rest between your creditors.
 The big advantages of it are that interest is frozen on all your debts and your creditors cannot take any enforcement action – if they have already got a CCJ, you won’t be at any risk from bailiffs, if they haven’t yet got a CCJ they will not be able to apply for one.
 You can also apply for a Composition Order that will limit the time you make payments for, usually for three years.

 How rare are they?

-This graph shows the number of Administrations Orders made in England and Wales in each quarter from 2009-2014.
+This graph shows the number of Administration Orders made in England and Wales in each quarter from 2009-2014.
 (Because of the way the figures are recorded, it counts any AOs that have been suspended then restarted as ‘new’ AOs, so the actual number of new AOs each quarter is even smaller.)

-As you can see the numbers have been dropping dramatically.
+As you can see the numbers were been dropping dramatically.
 The main reason for this is the £5,000 total debt amount has not been updated with inflation – now few people get a CCJ until their debt total is over the £5,000 limit.

 Pros: no application charge, all hassle by creditors should cease, interest is frozen on your debts and you make one payment per month to the court.

 Cons: none.
 By the time you have a CCJ your credit rating is already wrecked.